xcore/sw_avb/app_daisy_chain/doc_quickstart/quickstart.rst

 #.
 On successful connection, the devices will appear as Audio Devices in the *Audio MIDI Setup* window.

 #.
 The devices can be streamed to individually, aggregated as an 8in/8out device, or treated as a Multi-Output Device.
-   Aggregate or Multi-Output devices can be created in the Audio MIDI Setup window by clicking on the arrow in the bottom left corner.
+   Aggregate or Multi-Output devices can be created in the Audio MIDI Setup window by clicking on the plus in the bottom left corner.

     .. image:: images/create_aggregate.png
        :align: center